daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 ---

 Consider a partnership restructuring its assets.
-The N partners currently share each of the M assets at a particular percentage ownership.
-Our task is to re-distribute the assets such that each is under majority ownership by a single partner.
-Critically, we need to divvy the assets without altering the overall value and debt under each partner's stake.
-In effect, we want to split up the partnership fairly so that nobody gains or loses stake in the business.
+The N partners currently share each of the M assets at a given percentage.
+Our task is to re-distribute the assets such that each is under majority ownership.
+Critically, we need to divvy the assets without altering the overall value and debt associated with each partner.
+In effect, we want to split up the assets fairly.

 Linear algebra - to the rescue!
 We can explore the restructuring possibilities by turning the problem into a system of matrix operations and permuting across all the different  ownership scenarios.